tweedegolf/workshop-embedded-twoparter/material/preface/curriculum.md

 # Course overview

-## Part 1: Overview of the Rust embedded ecosystem + writing a platform-agnostic driver
+## Part 1: Overview of the Rust embedded ecosystem + writing a portable driver

 *Exploring the basics of Rust embedded programming.*